benbalter/benbalter.github.com/_posts/2023-01-10-manage-like-an-engineer.md

 > * **Captures institutional knowledge** - When you're purposeful about where and how you share context, you alleviate the need for “you had to be there” and “go ask Susan"-type inquiries.
 > * **Empowers others to learn through observation** - What's routine to you is likely novel to someone in another role or at another level of seniority.
-> * **Socializes organizational culture and values** - An organization's culture and values is comprised in large part of [the underlying assumptions](https://ben.balter.com/2015/08/12/the-zen-of-github/) that its members fall back on as they resolve ambiguity in pursuit of the organization’s mission.
+> * **Socializes organizational culture and values** - An organization's culture and values is composed in large part of [the underlying assumptions](https://ben.balter.com/2015/08/12/the-zen-of-github/) that its members fall back on as they resolve ambiguity in pursuit of the organization’s mission.
 > * **Fuels engagement** - Transparency offers a sense of agency, situational awareness, and overall engagement that fosters a culture of thoughtful dialog and encourages organization-wide collaborative improvement over time.
 > * **Keeps the bar high** - Showing one's work establishes expectations around justification, thoroughness, and accountability that sets and maintains a high standard for decision making within an organization.